adgayle/aws-saa-study-guide/saa.md

 ## CloudFront Content Delivery Network
 Content distribution network (CDN) that makes web / video content load faster by providing a cache closer to the user
 * Edge location is the location where the content is cached.
 Separate from regions and AZ
 * Origin is all the files that the CDN will distribute.
-Can be S3 bucket, EC2 instances, ELB instance, Route53 or non aWS file store
+Can be S3 bucket, EC2 instances, ELB instance, Route53 or non AWS file store
 * Distribution is the name given to a collection of Edge locations
 * Edge locations can be written to (process uploads)
 * Objects are cached for a TTL
 * Cache can be cleared / invalidated but there is a charge
 * Origin can be a folder in an S3 bucket, EC2, ELB
-* S3 buckets do not have to be public and can limit access to just the distribution with OAI
+* S3 buckets do not have to be public and can limit access to just the distribution with Origin Access Identity (OAI)
 * All HTTP methods are supported via the distribution including PUT and POST
 * Restrict view access via using signed URLs and signed cookies
 * Can further protect using WAF (Web Application Firewall)
 * CNAMES can be specified
-* Use Origin Access Identity (OAI) to access S3 origin and prevent everything else from accessing S3
+* Use Origin Access Identity (OAI) to access S3 origin and prevent anything else from accessing S3
     * Signed URLs
     * Signed Cookies
 * SSL can be a custom certificate
-* Content can be restricted by Geography
+* Content can be restricted by geography
 * Types of distributions
     * RTMP / RTP for video streaming
     * Static website hosting